Network Evolution Based on Centrality

-To summarize, we have introduced a network formation process in which link creation and removal is based on the position of the nodes in the network measured by their centrality.
-Interestingly, the network evolution is independent of the exact measure of centrality, and our results hold irrespective of whether degree centrality or any more general centrality measure that is based on walks or paths in the network is used.
+In this paper we have introduced a network formation process in which link creation and removal is based on the position of the nodes in the network measured by their centrality.
+We have shown that the network evolution is independent of the exact measure of centrality, and our results hold irrespective of whether degree centrality or any more general centrality measure that is based on walks or paths in the network is used.
 Thus, our model provides a general framework to study the evolution of networks under various measures of centrality.
 Moreover, we can show that the link formation decision of nodes does not require global information of the complete network structure.
 A further characteristic property of our model is that the emerging network structures are nested with a tunable degree of centralization, depending on the likelihood with which links are formed.
 This illustrates that both, a hierarchical organization as well as network nestedness can be the outcomes of a centrality based network formation process.
 Finally, we extend the model to allow for heterogeneous activity levels in the linking process of the nodes.
 We show that this generalization keeps the basic properties of the model unaltered, although the degree distribution is modified, and a restricted set of double power-law degree distributions is found.

 We have also discussed the broad range of applications of this kind of dynamics.
 In this context, it is worth mentioning the recent empirical analysis of the European interbank payment network, which shows that our dynamic model matches closely the observed network pattern \citep{Cohen-Cole2011}.